lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Cookbook-Advanced/README.md

 ⚠️ There's **no `rake`** for this exercise.
+Sorry 😉

-We want to enhance our cookbook by finding recipes data from the web.
-We will use [🇫🇷 Marmiton](http://www.marmiton.org) or [🇬🇧 LetsCookFrench](http://www.letscookfrench.com), because their markup structure is pretty clean (good candidate for parsing).
+So now we want to enhance our cookbook by finding recipes from the web.
+We will use [🇫🇷 Marmiton](http://www.marmiton.org) or [🇬🇧 LetsCookFrench](http://www.letscookfrench.com), because their markup structure is pretty clean (making them good candidates for parsing).
 If you want to choose another recipe website, please go ahead!
 It just needs to have a **search** feature where the search keywords are passed in the [query string](https://en.wikipedia.org/wiki/Query_string).

 ## Setup

 You will add your HTML scraper feature to your already existing app (from Friday).
-You can copy paste your old code and put it into today's folder with this command (don't forget to copy the trailing dot!):
+You can copy & paste your old code and put it into today's folder with this command (don't forget to copy the trailing dot!):

 ```bash
 cp -r ../../03-Cookbook-Day-One/01-Cookbook/lib .